yerlandana/yerlandana.github.io/_posts/2019-04-28-salesvisualization.md

 <p>The highest effect to profit has the month and the lowest productivity.
 The negatively effect has a discount.</p>

 ### The highest profit month, might be it doesn’t depend on month?
+Does it happened on chance?
+<p>We use T-Test to find it.</p>
+>So, I pick that, if t-test value is greater than 1, I would assume that month and profit the results are repeatable, which means for the future years October or Autumn would remain as the season of the biggest profit.Also, p-value should be lower than 0.05 or 5%.

 ```r
 library(lubridate)